-Trump faces restraints after Democrats seize U.S. House
+Democrats aim to restrain Trump after seizing U.S. House

 Some of the campaign’s biggest Democratic stars lost.
 Liberal House member Beto O’Rourke’s underdog Senate campaign fell short in conservative Texas against Republican incumbent Ted Cruz.
 Andrew Gillum lost to Republican Ron DeSantis in his quest to become Florida’s first black governor.

-The hotly contested gubernatorial race in Georgia, where Democrat Stacey Abrams was seeking to become the first black woman to be elected governor of a U.S. state, remained too close to call early on Wednesday.
+The gubernatorial race in Georgia, where Democrat Stacey Abrams was seeking to become the first black woman to be elected governor of a U.S. state, remained too close to call early on Wednesday.

-Republican gains in the Senate are sure to bolster the party’s efforts to ram conservative federal judges through confirmation proceedings during a “lame duck” session that starts next week, as well as from January when the new Congress convenes.

-Voters also punished moderate Senate Democrats running in Trump-heavy states who opposed the confirmation of Brett Kavanaugh to the Supreme Court.

-The Republican caucuses in both chambers have become even more conservative with the loss of moderates within Trump’s party.

-Reporting by John Whitesides; Additional reporting by Susan Heavey, Steve Holland, Roberta Rampton, Eric Beech, Julia Harte and David Alexander in Washington and Megan Davies in New York; Writing by John Whitesides and Alistair Bell; Editing by Howard Goller and Frances Kerry
+Reporting by John Whitesides; Additional reporting by Susan Heavey, Steve Holland, Roberta Rampton, Eric Beech, Julia Harte and David Alexander in Washington; Megan Davies in New York; Tom Balmforth, Olzhas Auyezov, Vladimir Soldatkin in Moscow; Riham Alkousaa in Berlin; Writing by John Whitesides and Alistair Bell; Editing by Howard Goller and Frances Kerry